 (2) Subject to this section, an appeal lies to the Full Bench in the manner prescribed from any decision of an industrial magistrate’s court.

-(3) An appeal under this section shall be instituted within 21 days from the date of the decision against which the appeal is brought and may be instituted by any party to the proceedings wherein the decision was made.
+(3) An appeal under this section must be instituted within 21 days from the date of the decision against which the appeal is brought and may be instituted by any party to the proceedings in which the decision was made.

 (4) On the hearing of the appeal the Full Bench —